Narayan Nagbali Puja In Trimbakeshwar

 Narayan Nagbali Puja is a special ritual that should only be performed in Trimbak, near Ahilya Godavari Sangam at Sati Maha-Smashan, close to the Trimbakeshwar Temple in Nashik.
 This Puja cannot be performed anywhere else.
 According to the “PRASAD YOJNA” (Pilgrimage Rejuvenation and Spirituality Augmentation Drive) of 2016-17, the central government’s Ministry of Tourism has allocated special packages for the development of this place under the scheme.

-Narayan Nagbali Puja Dates 2025
+Narayan Nagbali Puja Dates 2026

 The dates for Narayan Nagbali Puja are determined by the Nakshatra (lunar constellation).
 There are typically 2-3 Muhurats (auspicious times) each month.
 Pitru Paksha is considered the best period to perform the Narayan Nagbali Puja.
 It is especially beneficial to conduct this ritual on Pitruda Ekadashi.
 Additionally, devotees can perform this Puja on the 7th day after the no-moon day (Amavasya).

-- January 2025: 2, 8, 11, 15, 18, 29
+January 2026: 2, 5, 8, 11, 20, 26, 29

-- November 2025: 5, 8, 11, 14, 22, 26
+August 2026: 5, 8, 12, 14, 18, 22, 26

-- Narayan Bali Puja is performed to fulfill the unfulfilled desires of ancestral souls, who may cause problems for the next generation if their wishes are not satisfied.
+Narayan Bali Puja is performed to fulfill the unfulfilled desires of ancestral souls, who may cause problems for the next generation if their wishes are not satisfied.
+This Puja helps the soul achieve the highest state of Moksha (liberation) and provides relief to souls of those who have faced unnatural death.

 Day 1: